stevejburge/logtivity/readme.txt

 == Frequently Asked Questions ==

+= What plugins do Logtivity activity logs support? =

+Logtivity has some support for most WordPress plugins.
+If the plugin uses post types, we record when most post types are updated/created or deleted.

+We currently have integrations with Easy Digital Downloads, Memberpress and Download Monitor.
+These integrations allow you to track things like Memberpress subscription creations, changes, or cancellations and also track when files are downloaded through Download Monitor.

+We are working on more detailed support for some key plugins, including eCommerce plugins such as WooCommerce and Easy Digital Downloads.

+Please contact us for specific details on any plugin that you are using.

 = Can I log custom events? =

 Yes, the plugin provides a flexible API to log and store custom events with Logtivity.
 An example of logging a custom event is below.
+This example is recording information from Stripe.com for a customer:

 `
 Logtivity::log()